Deprecations and Migrations

 user_id, it will return a 400 status code.
 Check the

 depnote in your tenant logs to see if you are affected by this deprecation.
-See Check Deprecation Errors for details.
+To learn more, read Check Deprecation Errors.

 Auth0 has identified tenants affected by this deprecation and contacted the administrators for those tenants.
 If your tenant is currently making requests without a